This young litigation finance startup just secured $100 million to chase cases it thinks will win – TechCrunch

 TC: How long will it take you to invest this $100 million?

-ES: Our time horizon is five years and we expect to fund between 100 and 200 cases.
+ES: The total fund life is five years, but we expect to deploy the fund in two years across 100 to 200 cases.

 TC: What have you learned in those cases where your investment has gone to zero?

-Note: Correction: This story originally reported that Legalist co-founder Christian Haigh had graduated from Harvard; he was entered into a joint BS/MS program, but he also dropped out of school with Shang when the two were accepted into Y Combinator.